fluentart/nodeDB/README.md

 # node db wat
 purely minimalist node only database inspired by the mongo interface. warning not production tested.

+# goals

+- small efficient codebase
+- high throughput atomic writes to disc/network (only write new data to disc)
+- no write corruption on master data even during unexpected errors/faults.
+- optional automatic passthrough to replicate or loadbalance

 # install

 ```